Codyvanzandt/beautiful-jekyll/_posts/2018-08-20-bcts-arguments.md

 Just try not to use None.

 If you're still not convinced, consider for a moment that Turing award-winning computer scientist Tony Hoare [believes that None (aka: the null refernece) is a mistake](https://www.infoq.com/presentations/Null-References-The-Billion-Dollar-Mistake-Tony-Hoare).
 And he invented it.

+## Conclusion

+Be careful with arguments.
+They're so simple on the surface, but they can wreak havoc if you let them run unchcked through your code.
+You don't have to necessarily agree with my (rather controversial) stances on None and booleans, but you should absolutely take a moment or two to think through the impact that your arguments will have on your functions.

+I hope to see you for the next section of **Better Coding Through Shakespeare** where we'll unpack one of the most underrated parts of programming: proper formatting!
+Ignore it at your peril!

+[8] Shakespeare, William.
+Love's Labor's Lost.
+III.i

+[9] Martin, Robert C. Clean Code.
+40